ath34-tech/Time-series-analysis/README.md

 - Assists in managing risk by providing a dynamic view of market conditions
 - Generates trading signals by comparing the EWMA with the stock's price or other moving averages
 - Measures and models the volatility of a stock, which is crucial for risk management and derivative pricing
+### Features of ARIMA Forecasting

+- **AutoRegressive (AR) Component**: Models the relationship between an observation and several lagged observations.
+Parameter `p` represents the number of lag observations.
+- **Integrated (I) Component**: Deals with differencing to achieve stationarity.
+Parameter `d` represents the number of times the series is differenced.
+- **Moving Average (MA) Component**: Models the relationship between an observation and a residual error from a moving average model applied to lagged observations.
+Parameter `q` represents the number of lagged forecast errors.
+- **Stationarity**: ARIMA models require stationary data.
+Achieve stationarity through differencing or transformations.
+- **AutoARIMA**: Automates parameter selection for ARIMA models.
+- **Model Diagnostics**: Analyze residuals and perform tests like the Ljung-Box test to check model fit.
+- **Forecasting**: Generate forecasts with confidence intervals for future values.
+- **Seasonal ARIMA (SARIMA)**: Extends ARIMA to handle seasonal patterns with additional parameters.

 ### Usage
 To run the analysis, open the Jupyter Notebook tsa_eda.ipynb and execute the cells step-by-step.
+You can run Forecasting.ipynb and execute all cells.

 ### Example Plots
 - Time Series Plot